nextgis/docs_ngcom/source/tutorial_webgis.rst

 In the **External access** section you'll find an auto-generated URL you can use to connect this styled data as a Tiled Map Service, for example, add it to QGIS. `More on TMS <https://docs.nextgis.com/docs_ngweb/source/external.html#tms>`_

-Now you can upload another type of layer or skip to the Web Map creation.
+Now you can upload another type of layer or skip to the `Web Map creation <https://docs.nextgis.com/docs_ngcom/source/tutorial_webgis.html#step-6-6-publish-web-map>`_.

 Step 5/6 Upload and publish raster layer
 -----------------------------------------